chaitanyavp/aerozen/README.md

 # aerozen

-A Firebase-powered Android app to help users collaborate on a group project with a Kanban-style board.
+A Firebase-powered Android app to help users collaborate on a group project with an instantly updating Kanban board.

 Features:
 <ul>
 <li>Sign in and authenticate with Google, Email or phone.</li>
+<li>Everything syncs in realtime so you always stay up to date.</li>
 <li>Add and remove members from your room.
 Track each member's contributions.</li>
-<li>Everything syncs in realtime so you always stay up to date.</li>
 <li>Drag to rearrange tasks and boards, tap to edit.</li>
 <li>Flexibly designed to accommodate your use case.</li>
 </ul>